Gödel's Loophole

-Gödel's Loophole is a supposed "inner contradiction" in the Constitution of the United States which Austrian-American logician, mathematician, and analytic philosopher Kurt Gödel postulated in 1947.
-The loophole would permit America's republican structure to be legally turned into a dictatorship.
-Gödel told his friend Oskar Morgenstern about the existence of the flaw and Morgenstern told Albert Einstein about it at the time, but Morgenstern, in his recollection of the incident in 1971, never mentioned the exact problem as Gödel saw it.
-This has led to speculation about the precise nature of what has come to be called "Gödel's Loophole."
-It has been called "one of the great unsolved problems of constitutional law" by American constitutional law scholar John Nowak.
+Gödel's Loophole is a supposed "inner contradiction" in the Constitution of the United States postulated in 1947 by the Austrian-American logician, mathematician, and analytic philosopher Kurt Gödel.
+It would permit the United States' republican structure to be legally turned into a dictatorship.
+Gödel told his friend Oskar Morgenstern about the flaw and Morgenstern told Albert Einstein, but Morgenstern, in his recollection of the incident in 1971, never reported the exact problem.
+This has led to speculation about what is now called "Gödel's Loophole".
+John Nowak, a scholar of US constitutional law, has called it "one of the great unsolved problems of constitutional law".

 History

-When Gödel was studying to take his American citizenship test in 1947, he came across what he called an "inner contradiction" in the U.S. Constitution.
+When Gödel was studying to take his US citizenship test in 1947, he came across what he called an "inner contradiction" in the U.S. Constitution.
 At the time, he was at the Institute for Advanced Study in Princeton, New Jersey, where he was good friends with Albert Einstein and Oskar Morgenstern.
 Gödel told Morgenstern about the flaw in the constitution, which, he said, would allow the U.S. to legally become a fascist state.
 Morgenstern tried to convince Gödel that this was very unlikely, but Gödel remained very concerned about it.
-He was an Austrian by birth and, having lived through the 1933 coup d'état and escaped from Nazi Germany after the Anschluss, had reason to be concerned about living in a fascist dictatorship.
+He was an Austrian by birth and, having lived through the 1933 coup d'état and escaped from Nazi Germany after the Anschluss, was concerned about living in a fascist dictatorship.
 Morgenstern had secret discussions with Gödel about his concerns and told Einstein about them.

-On the day of the examination some months later, Gödel was driven to the courthouse in Trenton, New Jersey, by Morgenstern and Einstein, who were to be his witnesses.
+On the day of the examination some months later, Morgenstern and Einstein, who were to be his witnesses, drove Gödel to the courthouse in Trenton, New Jersey.
 Both had already taken the test and become naturalized U.S. citizens.
-At one point during the drive, Einstein, in the front seat, turned to Gödel in the back and—knowing of Gödel's concerns–asked, "Now, Gödel, are you really well prepared for this examination?"
+At one point during the drive, Einstein, in the front seat, turned to Gödel in the back and—knowing of Gödel's concerns—asked, "Now, Gödel, are you really well prepared for this examination?"
 According to Morgenstern, Einstein's purpose in asking this was to rattle Gödel, whose reaction amused him.

 At the courthouse, witnesses normally remained outside of the room during citizenship examinations, but because Einstein, a celebrity, was involved, and because the judge, Phillip Forman, had administered the oath of citizenship to Einstein, all three men were invited in.
 During the examination, Forman asked Gödel what the government of Austria was, to which he replied: "It was a republic, but the constitution was such that it finally was changed into a dictatorship."
-The judge commented that this could not happen in the U.S., and Gödel responded, "Oh, yes, I can prove it"; but the judge declined to pursue the matter.
+The judge commented that this could not happen in the U.S., and Gödel responded, "Oh, yes, I can prove it"; but the judge did not pursue the matter further.